Kemerd/foil_cfd/README.md

   the solver runs at the highest stable effective Re it can (typically 1e4–1e5 at default resolution) and tells you both numbers.
 Separation trends, vortex topology, and VG placement behavior carry over; boundary-layer-resolved drag counts do not.
-- **High Fidelity mode** trades interactivity for accuracy: finer grids, lower lattice Mach, longer force averaging, dual-resolution trend extrapolation with an error bar.
+- **High Fidelity mode** trades interactivity for accuracy: finer grids (Fine/Ultra presets), lower lattice Mach, force averaging over many flow-throughs.
+Dual-resolution Richardson trend extrapolation with an error bar on deltas is on the v1.x roadmap.
 - **Walls are stair-stepped voxels** with half-way bounce-back.
 Good enough for trends;
   not a panel-method polish.
 - Forces are gated until the flow has actually developed (two flow-throughs minimum) —